 The influence of Modernism, has glorified the pre-fabricated, pointing to the superiority of the machine over the skill of man.

-This banal style has progressed in an attempt to force the souls in pews to recognise the humanity of Jesus; by removing physical "barriers".
+This banality of style attempts to force the souls in pews to recognise the humanity of Jesus; by removing physical "barriers".

 Pastorally, the faithful expect the house of God, his temple - to reflect the throne room of a king.
 One expects to kneel when receiving a king.